docker/docs/docker-for-ibm-cloud/faqs.md

   </td>
   </tr></tbody></table>

-## Which IBM Cloud region and locations (data centers) will this work with?
+## Which IBM Cloud region and locations (data centers) does this work with?

 Docker EE for IBM Cloud is available in the following IBM Cloud regions and locations (data centers).